FamousStephens/Ghidra-Decomp/README.md

   -Pass the decompiled code into JOERN to create graphs.

 Requirements:
+  -Ghidra (version 10.1.5)
-  -Ghidra (version 10.1.5 provided in here for convience) -Joern (you can download from here: https://github.com/joernio/joern.
-Follow its instructions
+  -Joern (you can download from here: https://github.com/joernio/joern.
+Follow its instructions)

 How-to use: